 - Institute for Humane Studies - "Intern for freedom (not for free)"; located in Virginia

-- U.S. Supreme Court - Must be US citizen; openings in various offices
+- U.S. Supreme Court - US citizen required; openings in various offices

 - Discover Law Prelaw Undergraduate Scholars Program - Summer law programs at various campuses

-- Sponsors for Educational Opportunity - Various internship openings (including law); aimed towards Black, Hispanic, or Native American students
+- Sponsors for Educational Opportunity - Variety of internship opportunities (including law); geared towards Black, Hispanic, or Native American students

 - University of Houston Prelaw Pipeline Program - Law school preparation for students who are first-generation, low income, or from underrepresented groups